OctopusDeploy/blog/blog/2018-11/oracle-database-using-redgate-part-2/index.md

 ![](jenkins-add-octopus-server.png)

 The Octopus Deploy plug-in will handle creating the release and deploying the release, but it doesn't handle packing and publishing those packages.
-For this, we will use Octo.exe.
+For this, we will use the Octopus CLI.
 You can download the latest version at https://octopus.com/downloads.
-I'm going to be putting octo.exe into a folder for the build to access.
+I'm going to be putting the Octopus CLI into a folder for the build to access.
 In this case, it will be `C:\Utilities\Octo`.

 **Please Note:** The Octopus Deploy plug-in was created by the Jenkins community.
 They have done an awesome job.
 But it doesn't have the exact functionality our other plug-ins have.